SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 ### Ripplespace minimum Ripple requirement
 `logic_ripplespace_min_req` controls the number of Ripple items required for Ripplespace to be logically accessible.
-The true access requirement for Ripplespace is having a *maximum* Ripple of 9.
+The true access requirement for Ripplespace is having a *maximum* Ripple of level 9.
-This requires 8 Ripple items, which would raise *minimum* Ripple to 5.
+This requires 8 Ripple items, which would raise *minimum* Ripple to level 5.
 This is the logical behavior if `logic_ripplespace_min_req` is set to `5` (its default).
-Setting it to anything higher ensures that more Ripple items are logically required to enter Ripplespace, reducing difficulty in maintaining the Ripple necessary to enter Ripplespace.
+Setting it to anything higher ensures that more Ripple items are logically required to enter Ripplespace, reducing difficulty in maintaining the Ripple level necessary to enter Ripplespace.
-If set to `9`, 12 Ripple items must be in logic so that minimum Ripple may be raised to 9 before entering Ripplespace is required.
+If set to `9`, 12 Ripple items must be in logic so that minimum Ripple may be raised to level 9 before entering Ripplespace is required.

-This setting may affect logic even if `which_victory_condition` is `alternate`, since reaching the Spinning Top in Ancient Urban still releases all other Spinning Top checks.

 ### Rotted region target
 `rotted_region_target` controls the number of regions that must be rotted to trigger the Sentient Rot ending.